 My apartment started to go in harmonic vibration.
 At that point, I got seriously worried that the building was going to come down on me.
-My loft bed was sturdy, so I got under it and the shaking stopped shorty thereafter.
+My loft bed was sturdy, so I got under it and the shaking stopped shortly thereafter.
 Our apartment building was yellow tagged, which meant it was habitable but the building needed structural work.
-If the building had been red tagged, everyone would have to get out.
+If the building had been red-tagged, everyone would have to get out.

-TCM: That’s an amazing story.
-You truly used your camper as an FEV, twenty years before long before the Family Emergency Vehicle article was published.
+That’s an amazing story.
+You truly used your camper as an FEV, thirty years before long before the Family Emergency Vehicle article was published.
 How did you get into truck camping?

 I’ve traveled and camped on foot, at the end of a rope, on bicycles, skis, kayaks, and motorcycles and slept more or less successfully in bivy bags or less, tents, hammocks, snow caves, and the occasional portaledge.
 I’ve only had a handful of “epics”.